12 in a Box

 12 in a Box is a 2007 British independent comedy film written and directed by John McKenzie.
 The film premiered at the 2007 Zurich Film Festival.

 Plot

 12 in a Box sees twelve people attend what they think is a school reunion lunch but when they get there they discover that, as part of the last wish of a dead classmate, they will inherit £1,000,000 each if they can all stay together in the house for 96 hours.
 With one of the participants due to be married and another dropping stone dead on the first day, they have their work cut out to go the distance.

 Release

 The film was given a limited European release in 2007 and had its US premiere in Boston in 2009.
 Despite being a British film with some notable names in the cast, it was not released in the UK until March 2013.

+The DVD was released in 2013 marketed under Miranda Hart's name due to her recent fame.
+However, Hart only makes a brief appearance, her screen time totalling 5 minutes.